Sunday, 20 February 2011

 Over the past couple of decades, slowly issues related to orthodox and conservative versions of Islam have occupied centre-stage of global debate.
 About 15-20 years ago, Afghanistan, Iran and may be Kashmir in India, seemed like the flash points of Islamic conservatives.
 Over the past decade, situations in Somalia, Sudan, Nigeria, Yemen, Pakistan, Bangladesh, Iraq, etc. has become more problematic , as country after country (or part of a country), adopts Shariat based laws.
 Invariably, in such places, communities are dominated by more orthodox and conservative elements and more progressive Muslims as well as minority groups of other religions, face increasing violence and marginalization.

-Now as dictators that guaranteed some kind of check on radical Islamic groups in Tunisi, Algeria and Egypt, are being toppled and civil societies are hoping for more democracy, there are increasing fears of rise of these radical Islamic groups.
+Now as the dictators, who had guaranteed some kind of check on radical Islamic groups in Tunisi, Algeria and Egypt, are being toppled and civil societies are hoping for more democracy, there are increasing fears of rise of these radical Islamic groups.
 I have heard of stories of violence and verbal assaults against Coptic Christians in Egypt.
-Situation in Pakistan, after killing of Taseer, seems to be getting worse.
+Situation in Pakistan, after killing of Taseer Salman, also seems to be getting worse.
 Thus fears among minority groups are running high.

 Conservative hardliners were always there in other religions too.
 Neocon Christians in USA, the conservative hardliner Jews in Isreal supported by groups in USA and other parts of the world, the supporters of Hindu rashtra in India, the Buddhist supporters of Singhalese forces against the Hindu Tamils in Sri Lanka, the examples don't lack.
 Conservatives of other religions were always there.